Urho Kekkonen: Later life and death

 Historians and journalists debate the precise meaning of this dispute.
 According to Seppo Zetterberg, Allan Tiitta, and Pekka Hyvärinen, Kekkonen wanted to force Koivisto to resign to decrease his chances of succeeding him as president.
 In contrast, Juhani Suomi believed the dispute involved scheming between Koivisto and rival prospective presidential candidates.
 Kekkonen at times criticised Koivisto for making political decisions too slowly and for his vacillation, especially for speaking too unclearly and philosophically.

 Kekkonen became ill in August during a fishing trip to Iceland.
-He went on medical leave on 10 September, before finally resigning due to ill health on 26 October 1981, aged 81.
+He went on medical leave on 10 September, before finally resigning due to ill health on 26 October 1981.
 There is no report available about his illness, as the papers have been moved to an unknown location, but it is commonly believed that he suffered from vascular dementia, probably due to atherosclerosis.

 Kekkonen withdrew from politics during his final years.
 He died at Tamminiemi on August 31, 1986, three days before his 86th birthday, and was buried with full honours.
 His heirs restricted access to his diaries and later an "authorised" biography by Juhani Suomi was commissioned, the author subsequently defending the interpretation of the history therein and denigrating most other interpretations.
 Critics have questioned the value of this work; the historian Hannu Rautkallio considered the biography little else than a "commercial project" designed for selling books rather than aiming for historical accuracy.